microsoft/autogen/website/docs/topics/non-openai-models/local-litellm-ollama.md

 This will run the proxy server and it will be available at 'http://0.0.0.0:4000/'.

-### Using LiteLLM+Ollama with AutoGen
+## Using LiteLLM+Ollama with AutoGen

-Now that we have the URL for the LiteLLM proxy server, you can use it within AutoGen in the same way as OpenAI or Cloud-based proxy servers.
+Now that we have the URL for the LiteLLM proxy server, you can use it within AutoGen in the same way as OpenAI or cloud-based proxy servers.

 As you are running this proxy server locally, no API key is required.
 Additionally, as the model is being set when running the
 LiteLLM command, no model name needs to be configured in AutoGen.
 However, ```model``` and ```api_key``` are mandatory fields for configurations within AutoGen so we put dummy values in them, as per the example below.

 ```python
 from autogen import UserProxyAgent, ConversableAgent